Leaf Collection Help

 The City Needs Your Help For A Smooth Leaf Collection

-The large number of trees in Royal Oak make leaf collection a major task.
-To make it happen the City uses 13 dump trucks, two sweepers and a front-end loader with an attached clam bucket.
-Crews work long hours to cover the 212 miles of streets twice during the 6 week pick up season.
+The large number of trees in Royal Oak make the fall leaf collection a major task; to make it happen the City uses 13 dump trucks, two sweepers and a front-end loader with an attached clam bucket.
+Crews work long hours to cover the 212 miles of streets twice during the 6 week pick-up season.

 No Street Parking

 "It's important to be considerate of your neighbors," said Greg Rassel, Director of Public Service.
-"A parked car left out front doesn't just affect one house, the trucks have to go around and sometimes they also can't pick up neighbors' leaves."
+"A parked car left out front doesn't just affect one house, the trucks have to go around and sometimes they also can't pick-up neighbors' leaves."
 Temporary no-parking signs (limit 2) are available at the Department of Public Service (DPS), 1600 North Campbell Road (located on the East side of Campbell, just South of 12 Mile Rd) M - F 7:30 a.m. to 4:00 p.m.
+The signs are not enforceable but may help remind people to park off the street.

 Schedules are available at the Department of Public Service, cable channel 17 on Comcast or channel 10 on WOW, the Insight magazine and on the City’s website.
 Information is also available by calling the DPS during regular business hours, M - F, 7:30 a.m. to 4:00 p.m. at (248) 246-3300 select option 2, then option 1.